divyan154/divyan154/README.md

 ---

 ## 🚀 About Me
-- 🔭 Currently building *scalable full-stack apps* with *MERN & Next.js*
+- 🔭 Currently building *scalable full-stack apps* with *MERN , FastApi and Next.js*
 - 🤖 Exploring *AI integration* (Gemini API, NLP, Chatbots) into web apps
 - 🌱 Learning *system design* and advanced *cloud deployment* practices
 - 💡 Passionate about creating apps that are *practical, intelligent, and user-first*